 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 We’re all aware that home improvement projects can boost the value of your home.
-But does having insulation added to your home increase the worth when it comes time to sell?
-Continually reading this article will help you decide whether or not to insulate your property to increase its value in the future.
+But does having insulation added to your home increase its worth when it comes time to sell?
+Reading this article will help you decide whether or not to insulate your property to increase its value in the future.

 If you insulate your walls, you will not only be able to keep your home cooler during the summer and warmer during the winter.
-But you will also be able to make the interior of your home more pleasant.
+But you can make the interior of your home more pleasant.

-Many different forms of home insulation are currently available, such as iFoam efficient home insulators.
+Many home insulation materials, such as iFoam efficient home insulators, are currently available.
 Fiberglass insulation, created from recycled glass, is the most often used.